Skip to main content

 Unless you are an avid Samba fan, attending any night will be a spectacular show so there really is no need to fork out a fortune just to attend the finale.

-If you plan on hitting Rio for Carnival and need any other help with where to sit, bloc parties or what to expect overall, get in touch on katie[at]theungracefulguide.com.
+If you plan on hitting Rio for Carnival and need any other help with where to sit, block parties or what to expect overall, get in touch at katie@theungracefulguide.com.

 Leave a Reply